• Skip to primary navigation

 Cutting out the cookies

-• On a lightly floured work surface, roll each dough ball out to a ¼-inch thickness.
+• On a lightly floured work surface, roll dough to about a ¼-inch thickness.
 Use your cookie cutter to cut cookies.

 • Place cookies on parchment lined baking sheets.